Finding all stable matchings with assignment constraints: Constrained matching problems

-We know that $\worker{6}$ is never employed in any stable matching while all other workers are always employed and all positions are always filled.
-Therefore, the question regarding pairs above can be reformulated as querying whether there is a stable matching in which:
+We have determined that $\worker{6}$ is never employed in any stable matching and that all other workers are always employed and all positions are always filled.
+Therefore, applying the reductions described above the question can be reformulated as querying whether there is a stable matching in which:

 \end{exampleR}